Walking in Northern Ireland

 The Mourne Mountains- The highest and most dramatic mountain range in Northern Ireland, the Mournes are dominated by a compact ring of 12 mountains, with many of the summits crowned by impressive granite tors.
 Criss-crossed by an unrivalled network of paths and tracks, there are incredible opportunities to discover the variety of landscapes and habitats within this compact area.

-Rathlin Island- Ireland's most northerly inhabited island, situated 10km off the north east coast, Rathlin’s wonder lies in the variety of birdlife that grace its shores.
+Rathlin Island- Ireland's most northerly inhabited island, situated a few miles off the north east coast, Rathlin’s wonder lies in the variety of birdlife that grace its shores.
 Just 8km east-west and 5.5km north-south, it is home to tens of thousands of seabirds, including common guillemots, kittiwakes, puffins and razorbills.